Cookie Policy

 Teaching Tools

 There are a lot of posters to analyze here.
 Consider using the Three-Step Reading with students to “read” visuals: First, get the big picture.
 Then, zoom in on details.
 Finally, think about what the image means.
-Page 3 of our Reading Guide spells it out.
+Page 3 of our Reading Guide External link spells it out.

 Now that you've explored the causes of World War I, take a closer look at how those causes were communicated to the public.
 Propaganda posters reveal what leaders wanted people to believe—and why.